nwtnni/tmux-copy/README.md

 - [tmux-picker][tp]
 - [tmux-thumbs][tt]

-Meant primarily for personal use.
-Works on Linux and MacOS, relying on [rust-clipboard][cb] for system clipboard support.
+Written primarily for personal use.
+Relies on [copypasta-ext][cb] for system clipboard support.
+Currently only used on Linux/Wayland, but in theory it should work on other operating systems.

 ## Installation